 Follow on Twitter

-J. Zachary Mazlish is a doctoral candidate in economics at Oxford University.
+J Zachary Mazlish is a PhD student in economics at Oxford University.

 Jack Devanney

-Jack Devanney was the principal engineer and architect of the ThorCon molten salt reactor power plant and the author of Why Has Nuclear Power Been a Flop.
+Jack Devanney was the principal engineer and architect of the ThorCon molten salt reactor power plant and is the author of Why Nuclear Power Has Been a Flop.

 Jared Hutchins

-Jared Hutchins is an applied economist at the University of Illinois who works on production economics, agricultural innovation, and the role of institutions in the rural economy.
+Jared Hutchins is an applied economist at the University of Illinois, researching production economics, agricultural innovation, and the role of institutions in the rural economy.

 Jason Collins